paleo-data/paleo-data.github.io/collections/_community/about-pdwg.md

   - community
 ---

 This website is brought to you by the Paleo Data Working Group (PDWG, pronounced "pidwig"), which is a community of practice centered around collections-based paleo and informatics professionals.
 PDWG was launched in May 2020 as a driving force for broader conversations about paleontological data standards and integration of fossil data into larger data ecosystems.
 We formed as a result of a decade of increasing collaboration between paleontology professionals digitizing their collections, including as part of an earlier [Paleo Digitization Working Group](https://www.idigbio.org/wiki/index.php/Paleo_Digitization_Working_Group) hosted by iDigBio.
 Current activities include regular "[happy hour](/community/pdwg-happy-hours)" meetings, [workshops](/community/events), community outreach, and engagement with parallel groups and processes.
-We also maintain a community pipeline for carrying conversation through to documentation and guidelines, such as those curated in this knowledge hub.
-Contact us at _paleodatawg@gmail.com_.
+We also maintain a community pipeline for carrying conversation through to documentation and guidelines, such as the content curated in this knowledge hub.
+Contact the PDWG Organizing Team at _paleodatawg@gmail.com_.

-## How to get involved
+## Get involved

-Any and all paleontology collections professionals are encouraged to join the PDWG community.
-We use the following tools for this community of practice...
+Any and all paleontology collections (or allied) professionals are encouraged to participate in PDWG!
+We follow [these community norms](), including acting and interacting in ways that contribute to an open, welcoming, and diverse community.

+{: .notice--primary }
+The best way to get started is to show up to a [happy hour](/community/pdwg-happy-hours) meeting, join our [Slack workspace](https://join.slack.com/t/paleo-data/shared_invite/zt-1nt02uuds-Yp40SwjPaHYSmwam1q3rZg), and/or request to join our [Google Group ](https://groups.google.com/g/paleo-data/about).

+As a community of practice, we regularly use the following tools:

+- **GitHub**: PDWG has an [organization on GitHub](https://github.com/orgs/paleo-data) which hosts multiple repositories, including the one for this site.
+In addition to hosting content, we use GitHub for project management of our happy hour meetings.
+Any member of PDWG is welcome to request an invite to be a member of the GitHub organization.

+- **Google Groups**: We use Google Groups as a listserv where we post announcements about upcoming happy hours, workshops, or other events of interest.
+[Request to join the Google Group here](https://groups.google.com/g/paleo-data/about).
+Anyone is welcome to post to the Group.
+We have received feedback that not everyone can use Google Groups with their work emails, which can be annoying; until/unless we move to a different mailing list platform, the solution is to subscribe with a separate and/or additional email.

+- **Google Drive**: Our [shared folder on Google Drive](https://drive.google.com/drive/folders/1Ne9B1bIGGzGhreEHMxoCVEwPaIhIILVx?usp=sharing) is a neutral, non-institutional space where community members can curate and manage access to collaborative working documents and resources that do not fit well (or yet) on this knowledge hub.
+Happy hour meeting materials live within this Google folder.
+Please request access if you think you should be enabled to edit files in this folder!

-**Slack**: Our primary tool for asynchronous conversations about topics or questions on anything digitization- or collections management-related.
+- **Slack**: Our primary tool for asynchronous conversation between individual community members and interest groups within the PDWG community.
 [To join the Slack workspace click here](https://join.slack.com/t/paleo-data/shared_invite/zt-1nt02uuds-Yp40SwjPaHYSmwam1q3rZg).
 If you are unfamiliar with Slack, see this [3-minute video overview](https://vimeo.com/434234678) of how to use it up for the Paleo Data workspace.

-**Google Group**: A listserv where we post announcements about upcoming happy hours, workshops, or other events of interest.
-[Request to join the Google Group here](https://groups.google.com/g/paleo-data/about).

-**GitHub**: We have an [organization on GitHub](https://github.com/paleo-data), which hosts this site and serves as a project management tool.

-**Google Drive**: Our [shared folder on Google Drive](https://drive.google.com/drive/folders/1Ne9B1bIGGzGhreEHMxoCVEwPaIhIILVx?usp=sharing) is a neutral, non-institutional space where community members can curate and manage access to collaborative working documents and resources that do not fit well on the Knowledge Hub.
-Please request access if you think you should be enabled to edit files in this folder.
+Ours is a free Slack workspace, which means messages are only accessible for a 90-day history.

+- **Zoom**: We host happy hour and other synchronous meetings on [Zoom](https://www.zoom.com), and occasionally use Zoom's built-in collaboration tools like Whiteboard.
+Look for a link to the happy hour Zoom room in announcements posted to the Google Group and Slack.

+We also frequently use [EasyRetro](https://easyretro.io) as a feedback tool for community activities, either synchronous or asynchronous, and [Zenodo](https://zenodo.org/) is an essential tool for contributing individual/institutional expertise to this knowledge hub–learn more about that in our [contributor guidelines]().

 ## List of institutions and people involved